Generalizing Riemann curvature to Regge metrics: Distributional incompatibility operator and its adjoint

 \end{theorem}

 We proceed to prove \eqref{eq:distr_cov_inc} of Theorem~\ref{thm:distr_inc_curved} using the next two lemmas.
-Identity~\eqref{eq:rel_b_inc_smooth} immediately follows from~\eqref{eq:distr_cov_inc}, but is stated to connect to the developments in the previous section by showing the relationship between the $b(\dots)$ in Theorem~\ref{thm:distr_Riem_evol} and the just-defined distributional incompatibility operator of \eqref{eq:9}.
+Identity~\eqref{eq:rel_b_inc_smooth} immediately follows from~\eqref{eq:distr_cov_inc}, by grouping the codimension 1 terms along facets $F$ common to simplices $T_+$ and $T_-$ in $\T$, but is stated to connect to the developments in the previous section by showing the relationship between the $b(\dots)$ in Theorem~\ref{thm:distr_Riem_evol} and the just-defined distributional incompatibility operator of \eqref{eq:9}.

 \begin{lemma} In the setting of Theorem~\ref{thm:distr_inc_curved}, letting $\Psi = S\Phi\in \D \Btest$,

 where, in the last term, the $g$-conormal vector $\gcn$ on $\d F$ points into the facet $F$. \end{lemma} \begin{proof} Starting from \eqref{eq:8} and integrating by parts elementwise using \eqref{eq:ibp_volume},